skybber/AstroFoxReplace/README.md

 # AstroFoxReplace
-Settings for Firefox FoxReplace plugin.
+Settings for Firefox FoxReplace plugin replacing DSO name to links to CzSky